jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10 - The Cast.md

 Tool: a catchall term for things we create with technology to solve a problem, like guns to kill bad guys, books to record and pass on knowlege, and houses to shelter in.

 Frontline: The point of contact between a tool and the problem.
-A movie usher talking to moviegoers, nurses talking to patients, cleaners cleaning a bus, police chasing a robber, soldiers on the battlefield.
+A movie usher talking to moviegoers, nurses testing blood pressure, cleaners cleaning a bus, police chasing a robber, soldiers on the battlefield.
 People on the frontline have jobs to solve problems.

 Hierarchy: Every tool develops a power structure to manage its use in society.
 Feudalism's castles and their gates for example.
-We usually reward those who rise in a hierarchy with power and prestige.
-Leaders become distanced from the frontline, and struggle to relate to the frontline.
-People inside have titles like prince and executive, to mark their positions inside the power structure.
+We reward those who rise away from the frontline with power and prestige.
+People in the hierachy have titles like prince and executive, to mark their positions inside the power structure.

 Civilization story: The invention of new technology and creation of new tools to overcome whatever problem troubles us.
 We use tools to evolve.